biicode/docs/c++/configuration_files/policies.rst

 .. _policies:

-**policies.bii**: defining the policies of the code you want to reuse
+**policies.bii**: defining the policies for the code you want to reuse
 ======================================================================

 Policies are just **rules the smart finder applies when finding or updating external dependencies.** They can be configured in *your_project/bii/policies.bii*